JackRedstonia/stacks/README.md

 Mozilla Public License version 2.0.
 See the LICENSE file for more information.

 ## Contributing
-This repository is actively reviewing and accepting pull requests and issues, especially those that improve performance, code quality and compile times.
+This repository is actively reviewing and accepting pull requests & issues, especially those that improve performance and code quality.
 Please follow the same code of conduct as the Rust project when participating.

+Any code you contribute to this repository is to be under the same license of Mozilla Public License version 2.0.

 ## Note for GitHub users
 This repository is mirrored from GitLab, at https://gitlab.com/JackRedstonia/stacks.